MicrosoftDocs/windows-dev-docs/hub/apps/design/controls/pivot.md

 ## Is this the right control?

+> [!NOTE]
+>The Pivot control is not recommended for [Windows 11 design patterns](../basics/app-silhouette.md).
+When designing for Windows 11, consider using a [NavigationView](navigationview.md) or [TabView](tab-view.md) control instead of a Pivot control.
+See the [Use NavigationView instead of Pivot](#link) section for an example

+To create a tabbed UI, use a [TabView](tab-view.md) control.

-To achieve common top navigation and tabs patterns, we recommend using [NavigationView](navigationview.md), which automatically adapts to different screen sizes and allows for greater customization.
+To achieve common top navigation patterns, we recommend using [NavigationView](navigationview.md), which automatically adapts to different screen sizes and allows for greater customization.

-However, if your navigation requires touch-swiping, we recommend using Pivot.

-The other key differences between the NavigationView and Pivot controls are the default overflow behavior and the navigation API:
+Some key differences between the NavigationView and Pivot are listed here:

+- Pivot supports touch-swiping to switch between items.
-- Pivot carousels overflow items, while NavigationView uses a menu dropdown overflow so that users can see all items.
+- Overflow items in a Pivot carousel, while NavigationView uses a menu dropdown overflow so that users can see all items.
 - Pivot handles navigation between content sections, while NavigationView allows for more control over navigation behavior.

 ## Use NavigationView instead of Pivot